- Monthly Theme: Erotic Thrillers

 Sean: What did dummy E-bear say about Frenzy?
 Did he love it?

-Kristine: The great Roger Ebert loved it, yes.
-He loved the wife, as well.
+Kristine: The great Roger Ebert loved it.
+He loved the wife, as we did.
 We have to mention the snapping of fingers/snapping of breadsticks scene.
 So ludicrous and over the top, but great.

-Sean: Yes – the humor again is so pitch black, and the breadsticks are a perfect example of that.
-So, can I ask, did you think Dick-O was the killer in the first 20 minutes, like the movie wanted you to?
+Sean: The humor, again, is just so pitch black, and the breadsticks are a perfect example of that.
+Can I ask, did you think Dick-O was the killer in the first 20 minutes, like the movie wanted you to?

 Kristine: No, I didn’t think that.